akauppi/google-cloud-storage-playground/README.md

   Enabling versioning for gs://abc-080718/...
   ```

+  Note: does not seem to be possible to set versioning via the Google Cloud Console, nor to see if it is enabled (this is somewhat strange, since versioning is an important aspect of a bucket).

   tbd.
 Not sure, whether this would be the default (`gsutil versioning get` said `suspended` for an empty bucket).